Representing Matroids over the Reals is $\exists \mathbb R$-complete: Proof Overview and Background

-However, topological universality can also be established for \NP-complete problems as has been shown by Bertschinger, El Maalouly, Miltzow, Schnider, and Weber~\cite{TopologicalArt}.
-As the authors showed it is sufficient to encode the topology of simplicial complexes, as it is possible to triangulate semi-algebraic sets~\cite{hironaka1975triangulations}.
-In other words, the difference between the \textit{wild} semi-algebraic sets and the \textit{tame} simplicial complexes is not that they emit a more complicated topological structure.
+However, topological universality can also be established for \NP-complete problems as has been shown by~\citet*{TopologicalArt}.
+As they showed, for simplicial complexes, it is sufficient to encode the topology as it is possible to triangulate semi-algebraic sets~\citep*{hironaka1975triangulations}.
+In other words, the difference between the \textit{wild} semi-algebraic sets and the \textit{tame} simplicial complexes is not that the former emit a more complicated topological structure.
 The difference comes from the ability of semi-algebraic sets to encode complicated topological spaces in a much more \textit{concise} manner.
 (To be precise the description complexity of a topological space might be exponentially smaller using the language of semi-algebraic sets, compared to simplicial complexes.) \ER-completeness can be interpreted as giving a concise encoding of semi-algebraic sets into a different domain.
-To make our life easier, we don't care about the complete preservation of the complete topology, but merely of the property of being empty or not.
+To make our life easier, we do not care about preserving the complete topology, but merely the property of being empty or not.
 Still, in order to do so one usually also preserves topological properties.
 This is the reason why there is a close connection between topological universality and \ER-completeness.
 But given that \NP-complete problems may also admit universality theorems \ER-completeness may arguably be considered the more interesting finding.

-\paragraph{Stronger Universality Results.} We want to point out that previous universality results often also showed stronger results than mere topological universality.
-For instance, Richter-Gebert showed such a stronger universality theorem for polytopes~\cite{Richter1995_Polytopes}.
-Specifically, let $P$ be a polytope, then the \textit{face lattice} is the family of faces of different dimension together with their inclusion order.
+\paragraph{Stronger Universality Results.} We want to point out that previous universality results often showed stronger results than mere topological universality.
+For instance, \citet*{Richter1995_Polytopes} showed such a stronger universality theorem for polytopes.
 Given a face lattice $F$, we can define the set of polytopes $V(F)$ having face lattice $F$.
-Richter-Gebert showed that for every semi-algebraic set $S$ there exists the face-lattice $F$ of a polytope such that $V(F)$ is stably-equivalent to $S$.
+Richter-Gebert showed that for every semi-algebraic set $S$ there exists a face-lattice $F$ of a polytope such that $V(F)$ is stably-equivalent to $S$.
 To define the notion of stable-equivalence goes above the scope of this paper.
-It is interesting to note that stable-equivalence encapsulates more than just the topology of $S$, but also to a degree the ``geometry'' of $S$.
+We just note that stable-equivalence encapsulates more than just the topology of $S$, but also to a degree the ``geometry'' of $S$.